 The Reference Manual is a complete and detailed guide to Ardour.
 It is managed and edited collaboratively.

 The "Introduction to Ardour" FLOSS Manual is a free (gratis/libre) tutorial-style book, which introduces the program without expecting a vast knowledge of computers or sound editing from the reader.
 Read more about how it was made and what its goals are.

-This manual was written for Ardour 2.X, and so many parts of its content will be somewhat inaccurate with respect to Ardour 3.X.
+This manual was written for Ardour 2.X, and so many parts of its content will be somewhat inaccurate with respect to newer, current versions of Ardour.